AnubisLMS/Anubis/theia/autograde/docs/introduction.rst

 assignments.

 ..
 NOTE::
-   If you are in an Anubis Admin IDE, you do not need to install the package.
+   If you are in an Anubis IDE, you do not need to install the package.
 It will be pre-installed.

 .. code-block:: sh
    :caption: Install Anubis Shell Autograder CLI